mostafa/xk6-kafka/docs/schema-registry.md

 };
 ```

-With hamba/avro, you usually don't need to wrap union values in a type-specific object.
+With confluent-avro-go, you usually don't need to wrap union values in a type-specific object.
 Simply provide the value that matches one of the union types.
 For nullable fields, you can use `null` directly.

 For unions with logical primitive types (for example `["null", {"type":"int","logicalType":"date"}]`), xk6-kafka accepts: